 The stock markets are very irrational in the short term.

 You must always be prepared for the unexpected to happen.
 That is how randomness works.

 On this list of motivational quotes, this quote by Jim Cramer is more intended as a statement than a quote or advice.

 Do not invest in stocks because everybody is talking about them.
-There is an interesting topic – circle of competence.
-Which means you should only invest in stocks that you understand.
+There is an interesting topic – the circle of competence.
+This means you should only invest in stocks that you understand.